Cameroon is wildlife rich

 About FCDO travel advice

-FCDO provides advice about risks of travel to help British nationals make informed decisions.
+FCDO provides advice about risks of travel to help you make informed decisions.
 Find out more about FCDO travel advice.

-Follow and contact FCDO travel on Twitter, Facebook and Instagram.
-You can also sign up to get email notifications when this advice is updated.
+Sign up to get email notifications when this travel advice is updated.

 This information is for people travelling on a full ‘British citizen’ passport from the UK.
-It is based on the UK government’s understanding of the current rules for the most common types of travel.
+It is based on the UK government’s understanding of Cameroon’s current rules for the most common types of travel.

 The authorities in Cameroon set and enforce entry rules.
 If you’re not sure how these requirements apply to you, contact the Cameroon High Commission in the UK.